Worldbuilding

 How control of sacred knowledge became the most contested currency in Mortum Caelum.

 Secrecy births hierarchies.
 Some orders claim secrecy protects the unready; others use that rationale to consolidate power.
-Prophets cut through the tension by declaring the gods bypassed institutions altogether.
+Prophets cut through the tension by communing with the Gods and bypassing institutions altogether.
 Reformers throw open temple doors, flooding the streets with previously forbidden rites.
 Every time someone claims universal access, another faction doubles down on initiation, swearing the mysteries will collapse if they spill into the public square.
 It’s the same dynamic that fuels the salons in Expression Societies and the power brokers recorded in Hands of Authority.